 Salvation Army delivers food to those impacted by Hurricane Hanna

-Local officials met at the Salvation Army in McAllen to cook and deliver food to those impacted by Hurricane Hanna.
+Local officials met on Wednesday at the Salvation Army in McAllen to cook and deliver food to those impacted by Hurricane Hanna.

 News Video